 Body Ecology Kefir Starter

 Kefir is similar to yogurt but contains different bacteria.
 It’s rich in nutrients and feels soothing for the gut.
-I’ve been drinking kefir daily my whole life and has become part of a healthy diet.
+I’ve been drinking kefir daily since childhood and I’m sure it’s an important part of a healthy diet.

 The box contains six packets.
 One packet can be used for up to eight quarts of kefir.
 The starter allows you to create several batches from the previous one.
 Try using about six tablespoons of the previous batch to start fermenting your next batch of Kefir.